 Helsinki, Finland.
 Responsible partner: Publics

 Publics is a curatorial agency with a dedicated library, event space and reading room in Vallila Helsinki, an area in the city known for its industrial working class histories and, more recently, for its influx of divergent artistic and academic communities.
-Through its program, Publics will map, invite and nurture new audiences for its activities through two key visual arts laboratories, one based on a four year Public Art projects called (A) NOT YET LAB, and the second on a four year outreach program called (B) ‘Parahosting’–a community-based institutional building.
+Through its program Publics will map, invite and nurture new audiences for its activities through two key visual arts laboratories, one based on a four year Public Art projects called (A) FUTURE FUTURES, and the second on a four year outreach program called (B) ‘Parahosting’–a community-based institutional building with a focus on engaging small scale organisations, migrant and independent culture workers based in Finland.
+The short description of these laboratories is provided below:

-‘Parahosting’ is a program of residencies, performances, talks, events, and productions, where Publics will look after other projects, organisations and collectives; opening its doors for free and sharing its resources, its space and offering its full capacities for other’ activities.
+(B)Parahosting Laboratory: ‘Parahosting’ is a program of residencies, performances, talks, events, and productions, where Publics will look after other projects, organisations and collectives; opening its doors for free and sharing its resources, its space and offering its full capacities for other’ activities.
 In this sense, ‘Parahosting’ is a useful term to realign and contest these binaries and to describe transitional temporal processes of engagement with people taking precedence over exhibitions or productions as the primary end product.
 In the face of such a reductive scenario, ‘Parahosting’ proposes an evolving field of operations that persists in resisting the established order of things as part of the destabilising curatorial constellation.
+Each year over YEARS 2 and 3, Publics ’Parahosting’ annual programme will include: